 - Thiazolidinediones (e.g., pioglitazone/Actos, rosiglitazone/Avandia): These medications make the body more sensitive to insulin by impacting gene regulation and how the body processes fatty acids.
 These should not be used in those with liver damage or heart failure.
 The generic names of all thiazolidinediones end in “-glitazone.”

 As T2DM progresses, people with the disease may eventually require the use of insulin.
 Insulin comes in a variety of forms that differ in how quickly and for how long they act in the body.
 Standard insulin injections are one way to receive insulin, although many companies now also provide insulin as more user-friendly injection pens.

 Since people with diabetes are at increased risk of cardiovascular disease, it is important to screen for and treat additional cardiac risk factors.
 This includes screening and better control of high blood pressure (hypertension) and high cholesterol (hyperlipidemia).
-Although recommendations frequently change, people with diabetes should typically aim for a target blood pressure <130/80 and most people with diabetes aged 40-75 should be taking a statin, which is a cholesterol-lowering medication.
+Although recommendations frequently change, people with diabetes should typically aim for a target blood pressure of <140/90 or <130/80 and most people with diabetes aged 40-75 should be taking a statin, which is a cholesterol-lowering medication (Bangalore, 2011).
 For smokers, quitting smokers is also extremely important.

 People with diabetes should also receive annual eye exams (known as a fundoscopic exam), annual diabetic foot exams (which test the sensation in the feet and toes), and an annual urine test that looks for small amounts of protein (microalbuminuria) and can detect early kidney damage.
 It is very important for people with diabetes to stay regularly connected to the healthcare system and to speak to their healthcare provider about any issues that may arise.